P0174

 - 3 Fuel pressure and injector balance when trim points to delivery

-- 1 Note V6/V8 vs. four-cylinder and whether P0171 is also present.
+- 1 Note V6, V8, or four-cylinder and whether P0171 is also present.

-- 2 We compare bank 1 and bank 2 fuel trim, inspect leaks, and verify MAF and fuel delivery before parts.
+- 2 We compare bank 1 and bank 2 fuel trim, inspect for leaks, and verify MAF and fuel delivery before parts.

 - What does P0174 mean?